kin-fuyuki/allgames/README.md

-repo moved to private server
+repo moved to private server due too recent github push towards using code to train their AI